mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 image in managed mode with the Mender server as described in [Deploy to physical devices](../../Getting-started/Deploy-to-physical-devices) or by using the Mender client only in [Standalone deployments](../../Getting-started/Standalone-deployments).

 !!!
-If you built for the Mender reference platform `vexpress-qemu`, you can start up your newly built image with the script in `../meta-mender/scripts/mender-qemu` and log in as *root* without password.
+If you built for the Mender reference device `vexpress-qemu`, you can start up your newly built image with the script in `../meta-mender/scripts/mender-qemu` and log in as *root* without password.